 Microsoft Pushes Switch to In-House AI Models

-Microsoft is gradually switching the AI used in its products such as Excel and Outlook from models provided by OpenAI and Anthropic to its in-house developed 'MAI' model.
-Mustafa Suleyman, the head of Microsoft's AI division, has set a policy to ultimately reduce the cost of external models to zero, and tens of thousands of queries per week are already being processed through the MAI model.
-Meanwhile, there are concerns that Copilot users may experience performance degradation at the same price point.
+Microsoft is gradually transitioning from OpenAI and Anthropic models to its proprietary 'MAI' model for AI used in its own products such as Excel and Outlook.
+Mustafa Suleyman, head of Microsoft's AI division, has stated his intention to ultimately reduce the cost of external models to zero, and tens of thousands of queries per week are already being processed through the MAI model.
+However, some observers suggest that Copilot users may experience degraded performance at the same price.

 Until now, Microsoft has deployed Copilot (a general term for AI assistant functionality) centered on a deep partnership with OpenAI.
-Through large-scale investments in OpenAI, it has secured access to cutting-edge models and integrated them into business applications such as Excel, Outlook, and Teams.
-However, this policy shift indicates an intention to reduce such external dependence and gain control over cost structures in-house.
+The company secured access to cutting-edge models through substantial investment in OpenAI and integrated them into business applications such as Excel, Outlook, and Teams.
+However, this policy shift demonstrates an intention to reduce external dependency and take control of its cost structure in-house.

 This article is an original work independently written and edited by the AI issue editorial team based on factual reporting. © AI issue.
 Unauthorized reproduction, redistribution, or use for AI training is prohibited.